 What is a Forever Loved session?
-The Forever Loved sessions have been created for my most special clients.
+Here is a video from our 2014 Winter campaign.
+If you watch this it will help you better explain what I do as a photographer and teh healing it can bring to thousands.
+The Forever Loved sessions has been created for my most special clients.
 These sessions have been known to bring support and healing to everyone involved.

 LOVED AND LOST: